samarth-asthana/YelpCamp/README.md

 # YelpCamp

-**YelpCamp** is a web application built using NodeJS, ExpressJS, Embedded JavaScript (EJS) with a few more frameworks and middle-wares used as the application is developed.
+**YelpCamp** is a web application built using NodeJS, ExpressJS, REpresentational State Transfer (REST), Embedded JavaScript (EJS) with a few more frameworks and middle-wares used as the application is developed.
 It is made while pursuing [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course on [Udemy](https://www.udemy.com/).
 This 40+ hour course covers HTML, CSS, Javascript, Node, Express, MongoDB, Git, and a bunch of other smaller topics along the way.

 ## Course Instructor: [Colt Steele](https://www.linkedin.com/in/coltsteele/)